 listenercommand can be called from within the QGroundControl MAVLink Console to inspect the values of sensors and other topics.
 This is a powerful debugging tool because it can be used even when QGC is connected over a wireless link (e.g. when the vehicle is flying).
 For more information see: Sensor/Topic Debugging.

 uorb top shows the publishing frequency of each topic in real-time:

 update: 1s, num topics: 77 TOPIC NAME INST #SUB #MSG #LOST #QSIZE actuator_armed 0 6 4 0 1 actuator_controls_0 0 7 242 1044 1 battery_status 0 6 500 2694 1 commander_state 0 1 98 89 1 control_state 0 4 242 433 1 ekf2_innovations 0 1 242 223 1 ekf2_timestamps 0 1 242 23 1 estimator_status 0 3 242 488 1 mc_att_ctrl_status 0 0 242 0 1 sensor_accel 0 1 242 0 1 sensor_accel 1 1 249 43 1 sensor_baro 0 1 42 0 1 sensor_combined 0 6 242 636 1

-The columns are: topic name, multi-instance index, number of subscribers, publishing frequency in Hz, number of lost messages (all subscribers combined), and queue size.
+The columns are: topic name, multi-instance index, number of subscribers, publishing frequency in Hz, number of lost messages per second (for all subscribers combined), and queue size.

-orb_advertise_multi.
-It will return an instance index to the
+It will return an instance index to the publisher.

-publisher.
-A subscriber will then have to choose to which instance to subscribe
+A subscriber will then have to choose to which instance to subscribe to using

 Make sure not to mix